 Tan, “When I learned, I was in her condition in six weeks.
 She’s taken it for six months.
 She knows I can’t tell her to stop.
 If she shows up, I go on.
 That’s part of the process.
 Unlike gung fu, the student decides what they can take, not the master.
 She should do nothing but eat and rest.
 As you said, two weeks, more if she needs it.
 She will decide when to return.
 If she wishes to return.”

 “I think it all caught up to her in the last two or three sessions.
-She’s losing too much weight, and she’s exhausted.”
+She’s losing too much weight, and she’s energy deficient.”